pradeep-vishnu/Convert-Image-Maps/README.md

 By default, the converted images are saved in './save/' folder and image size is 2048x1024.

 Disclaimer: You will not receive the same color masks if you try to convert back and forth.
 I think it's because the colors are not properly interpreted during this.
-Feel free to fix it and leave a PR.
+Feel free to fix this and leave a PR.